mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 Attoparsec parsers, the difference with Attoparsec is not that dramatic is it's usually thought.

-I'd say the difference not big enough to reach for Attoparsec at all once Megaparsec 6 is released.
-There is nothing selfish in this statement.
-I'm saying it not because I'm behind Megaparsec's development, but because it's easier to use one library for everything instead of having to choose between (or switch between) speed and everything else (flexibility, nice error messages).
+Attoparsec still has its uses though: it's still faster and supports incremental parsing properly.
+That said, with Megaparsec 6 released I'll be more hesitant to use Attoparsec because it's easier to use one library for everything, especially if it's more powerful and not much slower.

 The version 6 thus will aim to be not just a parser for human-readable texts and source code, but “one size fits all” general solution to parsing in Haskell, including low-level binary parsing.

-If you want to play with version 6 (it probably won't be released for a month more at least), add the following to your `stack.yaml` file:
+If you want to play with version 6 (it probably won't be released for another month), use something like this `stack.yaml` file:

 ```yaml
 resolver: lts-8.20